-Finally, on December 3, 1917, the remaining cadets were posted to flying squadrons, and Hagan, along with Leslie A. A. Benson, Charles Carvel Fleet, Clarence Bernard Maloney, William Henley Mooney, and Guy Samuel King Wheeler, went to No. 112 Squadron, a home defense squadron at Throwley in Kent.6 No. 112 flew Camels, which, of course, could not be used for primary instruction.
+Finally, on December 3, 1917, the remaining men were posted to flying squadrons, and Hagan, along with Leslie A. A. Benson, Charles Carvel Fleet, Clarence Bernard Maloney, William Henley Mooney, and Guy Samuel King Wheeler, went to No. 112 Squadron, a home defense squadron at Throwley in Kent.6 No. 112 flew Camels, which, of course, could not be used for primary instruction.
 There must also, however, have been some two seaters; Fleet wrote to Parr Hooper from Throwley that the cadets “are billeted in nice homes and do not do anything except occasional flying when the pilots feel like taking them up.”7

 According to his R.A.F. service record, Hagan went from Throwley to Boscombe Down in Wiltshire on January 26, 1918, presumably to No. 6 Training Depot Squadron where his fellow second Oxford detachment member Robert Jenkins Griffith was assigned that day.8 Hagan could have begun training there on DH.6s (a two-seater plane designed for training purposes) or on Avros or B.E.2c’s or B.E.2e’s (once operational two-seater aircraft now obsolete and used for instruction).
 He could have moved on to D.H.4s and D.H.9s, as well as B.E.12s, FK.8s and perhaps R.E.8s; the goal was to produce observation and bomber rather than scout pilots.9 However, two months after his transfer to Boscombe Down, on March 21, 1918, a medical examination, whose results are recorded on his R.A.F. service record, determined that Hagan was “unfit for G[eneral] S[ervice] for two months” and “P[ermanently] U[nfit] for further instr.[uction] in flying.”
 A medical card notes that he is “Fit H[ome] S[ervice],” but “Permanently unfit as pilot or observer.”
 His disability is recorded as “nervous strain.”10 I find no record of Hagan’s having been commissioned, so he had apparently not reached the point in his training that would have prompted a recommendation for a lieutenancy.
 The next and chronologically last notation on Hagan’s R.A.F. service record has him relocated from Boscombe Down to nearby Romsey Rest Camp on May 9, 1918.